Pack3tL0ss/ConsolePi/README.md

 ## **Configuration:**

 The Configuration file is validated and created during the install.
-Settings can be modified post-install via the configuration file `/etc/ConsolePi.yaml` (Some Changes will require consolepi-upgrade to be ran to take effect)
+Settings can be modified post-install via the configuration file `/etc/ConsolePi.yaml` (Some Changes will require consolepi-upgrade to be ran to take effect).
+See ConsolePi.yaml.example for an example of the options.

 ## **Console Server:**